FaizAther/dcc888-papers/paper2/discussion.md

-# Divergence Analysis (Discusssion) (v.0.0.0)
+# Divergence Analysis (Discussion) (v.0.0.0)

 ## The problem that the paper discusses

 ### What is the specific problem that the paper solves

-Introduction of a static analysis that discovers data, control divergence (called, Divergence Analysis) to produce code for better register reousrce management in SIMD execution model.
+Introduction of a static analysis that discovers data, control divergence (called, Divergence Analysis) to produce code for better register resource management in SIMD execution model.

 ### Why is this problem important